tweag/nickel/rfcs/007-bytecode-interpreter.md

 There are many different routes to improve performance.
 One is to apply high-level optimizations to the source program, such as static contract elision or runtime contract deduplication.
-Such optimizations have proven very effective, but as we implemen them, there are less and less potentially impactful ones left.
+Such optimizations have proven very effective, but as we implement them, there are less and less potentially impactful ones left.

 A second route is to optimize the interpreter itself.
 This includes general